rocky-linux/documentation/docs/books/markchad/editor.md

 ## :octicons-diff-added-16: Further additions

-A number of plugins have also been added to the plugins that provide the functionality described above that provide common functionality dedicated to buffer management.
+Many plugins are also added to the plugins that provide the functionality described above, providing common functionality dedicated to buffer management.

 * [nvim-highlight-colors](https://github.com/brenoprata10/nvim-highlight-colors) for color code translation (*hexadecimal*), this plugin adds a background color to the hexadecimal value (e.g. #FCFCFC) making it much easier to manage and edit.
 The feature is particularly useful for those who want to try their hand at editing NvChad themes.
 The ++space+"uC "++ shortcut is available for activation, which also allows its disabling (*toggle command*).

 ![Highlight Colors](./images/hl_colors.png)

-* [neoscroll.nvim](https://github.com/karb94/neoscroll.nvim) enables smoother scrolling of the document (in *NORMAL* mode), its use allows you to quickly navigate the markdown file, which is useful for both editing and reviewing documents.
+* [neoscroll.nvim](https://github.com/karb94/neoscroll.nvim) enables smoother scrolling of the document (in *NORMAL* mode).
+Its use allows you to quickly navigate the markdown file, which is useful for both editing and reviewing documents.
 The plugin provides two commands, ++ctrl+"u "++ and ++ctrl+"d "++ to scroll up or down the document.

-* [rainbow-delimiters.nvim](https://github.com/hiphish/rainbow-delimiters.nvim) this plugin colors the parentheses (*round*, *square*, and *curly*) of the code by following their nesting order, allows for easier recognition of code blocks, and although not strictly related to markdown is a very useful tool for editing the NvChad configuration.
+* [rainbow-delimiters.nvim](https://github.com/hiphish/rainbow-delimiters.nvim) this plugin colors the parentheses (*round*, *square*, and *curly*) of the code by following their nesting order.
+It allows for easier recognition of code blocks, and although not strictly related to markdown, is a very useful tool for editing the NvChad configuration.

 ![rainbow Delimiters](./images/hl_rainbow.png)

 ## :material-file-check-outline: Spell checking

 One of the *built-in* functions of Neovim is spell-checking, this function allows you to compare the word you have just typed with the words contained in a dictionary localized in that language, you can thus avoid typos, allowing you to eliminate this check from the document review.
-The dictionary for the English language is available along with a standard installation of Neovim and can be activated immediately with the command `:set spell spelllang=en`; for international users, however, dictionaries are not available and must be built locally.
+The dictionary for the English language comes with a standard installation of Neovim.
+Activation is immediate with the command `:set spell spelllang=en`.
+For international users, however, dictionaries are not available and must be built locally.

 ### Dictionary construction

 The process of creating a local dictionary consists of downloading the dictionary source files and then building them in Neovim with the `:mkspell` command.
-The source files can be found using various sources (*Openoffice*, *Libreoffice*, others..) and consist of a `.aff` file and a `.dict` file.
+Source files are available from various sources (*Openoffice*, *Libreoffice*, others..) and consist of a `.aff` file and a `.dict` file.
-The file `.aff` store the description related to the selected spell check dictionary file while the file `.dict` is the file that contains the word lists and language information used to spell check and provide synonyms.
+The file `.aff` stores the description related to the selected spell check dictionary file, while the `.dict` file contains the word lists and language information used to spell check and provide synonyms.

 #### Download source files